zz817/kjgidfpc/Manual.md

 2. Convert the screen space geometric motion in pixels into normalized NDC space, ranging [0, 1].

-3. Reproject the geometric motion vector that points from current frame geometry to previous frame geometry to the middle ground position, with depth awareness
+3. Reproject the geometric motion vector that points from the current frame geometry to the previous frame geometry to the middle ground position, with depth awareness

 4. Resolve the geometric vectors at the middle ground position, and mark the disoccluded areas still with `UnwrittenPackedClearValue` as unknown.